 - For the scones: Preheat your oven to 350 degrees.

 - Add baking soda, baking powder and flour, folding with a spatula until flour is just incorporated.
+You won't want to over mix.

 - Fold in cranberries and pecans.